 The Punta Cana beach

-The beach might be the most important reason why people choose to book a vacation in the Caribbean.
-Looking at Punta Cana, it is no wonder why millions of people choose this holiday destination every year.
+The beach might be the most important reason when raising the question if Puerto Plata or Punta Cana is better.
+After all, this is why people choose to book a vacation in the Caribbean.
+Looking at Punta Cana, it is no wonder why millions of people head to this holiday destination every year.
 More than 30 miles of beaches are awaiting you in the whole area of Punta Cana, all of them with the finest sand, ranging in color between white (especially in Cap Cana and Punta Cana) and lightly golden (in the Uvero Alto area).
-You can have endless beach walks, swim in the blue or turquoise ocean and enjoy thousands of swaying palm trees.
-Beach clubs, pristine stretches and colorful boats every now and then are counting for great photo opportunities.
+You can have endless beach walks, particularly at Bavaro Beach, swim in the blue or turquoise ocean and enjoy thousands of swaying palm trees.
+Beach clubs, pristine stretches and colorful boats every now and then are counting for great photo opportunities, including beautiful Macao Beach.
 Is there anything else you can ask for from a Caribbean beach?

 Interested in further information?
 Check out the 10 best beaches in Punta Cana here.